sleipnir029/sleipnir029.github.io/_posts/2021-04-21-Digit-recognizer-using-MNIST-dataset.md

 CNN classification uses the normal neural network to solve the problem.
 However, up to that part, other layers are used to determine the properties.
 ## Convolutional Layer
 This layer is the main building block of CNN.
 It is responsible for perceiving the features of the picture.
 This layer applies some filters to the image to extract low and high level features in the image.
 For example, this filter can be a filter that will detect edges.
-Now let's see how the filter is applied.

 ![alt text](/assets/img/MNIST_blog/filter.png "Filter")